momentum-mod/frontpage/README.md

-Please use Chromium's Lighthouse reports before submitting work, keeping **Performance**, **Accessibility** and **SEO** at 99/100 ("Best Practices" is hopeless because of garbage in Steam and YouTube iframes).
+Please use Chromium's Lighthouse reports before submitting work, keeping **Performance**, **Accessibility** and **SEO** at 99/100 ("Best Practices" is hopeless because of garbage in Steam iframes).